-So with Queen Bee, watching those thick, painted eyebrows, hunter's-bow mouth, and huge shoulders saunter across a room ready to explode in a rage of bizarre evil is like anticipating a beautifully seasoned Jason creeping around the summer camp in Friday the 13th.
-No wonder one of Queen Bee's actresses, Betsy Palmer, went on to play Jason's mother in that franchise -- but who was more terrifying?
-And who was more complicated?
-And who was more touching?
-Well, that's easy.
-Joan.
-When her devil was in full effect, there was always a poignant angel crouching underneath -- quite possibly hiding behind her eyebrows, revealing itself in eyes moistened by tears or a look of panic-stricken fear -- fear of aging, fear of career or, as Fassbinder understood and filmed, fear of fear.
+So with Queen Bee, watching those thick, painted eyebrows, hunters-bow mouth, and huge shoulders saunter across a room ready to explode in a rage of bizarre evil is, at times, like anticipating a beautifully seasoned Jason creeping around the summer camp in Friday the 13th.
+No wonder one of Queen Bee's actresses, Betsy Palmer, went on to play Jason's mother in that franchise.
+But Joan pulls off poignant within all of this horror.
+When her devil was in full effect, a vulnerable angel was trembling on her shoulder, revealing itself in eyes moistened by tears or a look of panic-stricken fear -- fear of aging, fear of career or, as Fassbinder understood, fear of fear.
 Life is hard.
 Love is hard.
-And happiness -- happiness is just too damn simple sometimes.
-And that thought is often like Joan who, though a sufferer and a survivor, and powerful and poignant, often seemed sad.
-And sad can be scary.
+And happiness, happiness is too simple.
+And that thought is often like Joan: a sufferer and a survivor, powerful and poignant, she showed us her sadness.
+And sadness can be scary.
 Sublimely scary.
+God, I love her.